 Portland Walking Tours

-Portland Walking Tours offers the following tours daily: Best of Portland, featuring favorite city sights; Underground Portland, which takes you through — and below — the streets of historic Old Town; Beyond Bizarre tour (complete with “real ghost-hunting equipment”); and the Epicurean Excursion to restaurants, food carts, bakeries and more.
+Portland Walking Tours offers the following tours daily: Best of Portland, featuring favorite city sights; Underground Portland, which takes you through — and below — the streets of historic Old Town; and the Epicurean Excursion to restaurants, food carts, bakeries and more.
+The Beyond Bizarre tour, complete with “real ghost-hunting equipment,” is offered Thursday-Sunday.
 The Flavor Street food cart tour, indulgent Chocolate Decadence tour and adult-beverage-focused We Got Tipsy in Portland tour are offered every weekend, year-round.

 Forktown Food Tours

-Focusing on Portland’s many culinary offerings, Forktown Food Tours offers neighborhood tours of restaurants, bakeries, food carts and more: Downtown and the Pearl District (Wednesdays and Fridays), Downtown and the Portland Farmers Market (Saturdays), the Northwest 23rd Avenue and the Alphabet District (Thursdays), North Mississippi Avenue (Saturdays and Sundays) and Southeast Division Street (Fridays).
+Focusing on Portland’s many culinary offerings, Forktown Food Tours offers neighborhood tours of restaurants, bakeries, food carts and more: Downtown Portland (Wednesdays, Thursdays and Fridays), Downtown and the Portland Farmers Market (Saturdays), North Mississippi Avenue (Saturdays and Sundays) and Southeast Division Street (Fridays).

 Know Your City